 The energetic word drawings are abstract pictures made by repeating the same hand-written word until its meaning becomes warped.

 Have more, buy more, do better, move forward, grow, succeed, win.
-ME WANT NOW offers a metaphorical narrative on the dominance of this ideology and debates our values in an increasingly polarised political landscape.
+ME WANT NOW offers a metaphorical narrative on a world driven by the powerful desires of the individual feeding the engine of the ‘me first’ culture

 The Elephant & The Tortoise is a public Artwork commissioned by London Borough of Waltham Forest.